droiddigest/parkquest/README.md

 * Room for database needs.
 * Canva was used to source stamp images for national parks.
 * Unsplash for random images shown for each passport page.
-* ImageKit for storing images
+* ImageKit for storing images.
-* Coil for async handling of images
+* Coil for async handling of images.
-* Gson for parsing JSON
+* Gson for parsing JSON.

 ### App Overview